Skip to main content

 Credit usage:

-• 1 credit per message successfully sent.
+• 1 credit per message sent.
 Failed sends are not charged.

 Campaign limits by plan: